The Ultimate OSCP Preparation Guide, UPDATED: 2021

 I spent time mentoring someone who wanted to learn how to hack.
 I showed them how to set up Metasploitable, and we ran through some basic NMAP commands.
 They seemed to have the active scanning phase down.
-We were off to a great start, and it seemed like we were going to get through a lot of material quickly.
+We were off to a great start, and I had projected that we were going to get through a lot of material quickly.

-Then I asked them to review the ports and services in front of them.
-They were stuck, I asked them what service was running on the FTP port.
-They did not understand what I meant by service.
+I asked my mentee to review the ports and services in front of them.
+They were stuck; I asked them what service was running on the FTP port.
+It was clear that they were unsure of what I meant by a “service”.

 Then I asked them what FTP did.
 Once again, they did not know.
-I repeated the same line of questioning with SSH, Telnet, IMAP, etc. The only port they knew was 80 and 443, and still, they did not see the difference between HTTP and HTTPS.
+I repeated the same line of questioning with SSH, Telnet, IMAP, etc. The only port that they correctly identified was 80 and 443, and still, they did not see the difference between HTTP and HTTPS.

-The point of this story is not to rip on them (I spent time going back to the basics and teaching that instead) it’s to let you know this: if these concepts seem foreign to you, then you need to start there.
-Learning hacking commands and tooling will be pointless if you don’t understand the basics of Windows, Linux, Unix, Networking, Security, Etc.
+The point of this story isn’t to rip on them [I spent time going back to the basics and teaching that instead] it’s to let you know this: if these concepts seem foreign, accept it and start with the basics.
+Learning hacking commands and tooling will be pointless if a baseline knowledge level of Windows, Linux, Unix, Networking, Security, etc is not established.

-I can’t stress this enough.
-Do not start hacking until you understand the basic principles of Security and Networking.
-If this seems stupid to you, and you want to throw commands at a system until something works, it will likely take you 3 to 4 times longer to get where you could have been if you did the legwork of learning the basics first.
+I can’t stress this enough: Do not start hacking until you understand the basic principles of Security and Networking.
+If this seems stupid to you, and you want to throw commands at a system until something works, by all means - be my guest.
+However, it will likely take you 3 to 4 times longer to get where you could have been if you did the legwork of learning the basics first.
 Trust me, save your time.
 It’s valuable.

 What to do after Security+ and Network+

 Great!
-So you’ve taken my advice and, at a minimum, learning structured Security and Networking principles?
+So you’ve taken my advice and, at a minimum, learned structured Security and Networking principles.
 Now you’re ready to learn to hack, let’s begin: